 How do I apply for a Tuition Exchange Grant at another school?

-Dependents of faculty/staff members who wish to attend another institution through the Tuition Exchange Program must complete the Tuition Exchange Application Form and the Employee Verification Form which are available on the Student Financial Services website.
+Dependents of faculty/staff members who wish to attend another institution through the Tuition Exchange Program must complete the Tuition Exchange Application Form and the Employee Verification Form which are available on the Financial Aid website.
 These forms should be sent to Human Resources along with your latest federal income tax form so that they can verify the student's eligibility.
 First time applicants should complete this process no later than November 1 of the year prior to their prospective enrollment.
 Employees will need to file an Employee Verification Form for each semester in which the student will receive the grant and file the Tuition Exchange Application every year in order for the grant to be renewed.

 Does filing an application guarantee a Tuition Exchange Grant?